annoyingmouse/Digital-Counter/README.md

 # DIGITAL COUNTER

-Work from https://repl.it/@annoyingmouse/Digital-Counter and documented here: https://drmsite.blogspot.com/2019/03/digital-counter.html
+Work originally from [repl.i](https://repl.it/@annoyingmouse/Digital-Counter) and documented on my [blog](https://drmsite.blogspot.com/2019/03/digital-counter.html).

 this is what it looks like: